Pressure-Treated Lumber Weight Calculator & Size Chart

 How to Use the Calculator

-Choose the nominal dimensions of the lumber (for example, 2 × 10) from the dropdown list.
+Next, choose the nominal board dimensions (for example, 2 × 10) from the dropdown list.
+The calculator will automatically display the actual thickness and width for the selected size.

 Enter the board length using the Feet and Inches inputs together.
 These should be considered together as one length input.
 For instance, if your board is 12 ft 6 in long, enter 12 in the Feet field and 6 in the Inches field.

-Enter the number of boards and click Calculate to see the weight per linear foot, total length, and total weight, along with a detailed breakdown of the calculations.
+Click Calculate to see the weight per linear foot, total length and weight of all boards, and total board volume, along with a detailed breakdown of the calculations.

-Compute weight per linear foot and total weight from size, length, quantity, and drying stage.
+Estimate pressure-treated lumber weight and volume from wood species, board size, board length, board quantity, and drying stage.

 Actual: –